adamsilver/fdpb/02-Checkout.md

 ### Amending the order

 Each section in the flow is represented in the check page.
-They can edit any of those sections easily by clicking "change".
+They can edit any of those sections easily by clicking *change*.
 When they do, they are taken to the dedicated page.

 ![Reference One Thing Per Page Smashing Screenshot](./images/?.png)

-This is one of the great things about One Thing Per Page.
+This is one benefit of using the One Thing Per Page approach.
 It allows users to jump back and forth easily.
-Page loads are fast, and each page has zero noise, providing the user with just what they asked for to make the necessary change.
+Page loads are fast, and each page has minimal noise, providing the user with just what they asked for to make the necessary change.

-For example, if they want to update their delivery option to "Next Day" then they simply choose it, and the system should update that, and take the user right back to the Check pages for a final review.
+For example, if they want to update their delivery option to "Next Day" then they simply choose it, and the system should update that, and take the user right back to the for another final review.

-This is an important aspect of designing a Checkout flow using One Thing Per Page.
-As we collect information, we don't have to ask for it again and can send users to the most advanced step at any time reducing friction and in all likeliness, increasing conversion.
+As we collect information, we don't have to ask for it again and can send users to the most advanced step at any time reducing friction and increasing conversion.

 ## Confirmation page